ssk033/medium/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [https://zingg-eight.vercel.app/](https://zingg-eight.vercel.app/) with your browser to see the result.

+For local development, run the dev server and open [http://localhost:3000](http://localhost:3000).

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.